The-Art-of-Hacking/h4cker/methodology/scoping.md

-Certainly!
-Planning and scoping are critical steps in a penetration testing assessment to ensure that the test achieves its objectives while minimizing risks.
-Here's how you might go about it:
+# Planning and Scoping a Penetration Testing Assessment

 ### Planning Phase